 It can take just one plastic bottle up to 1,000 years before it eventually breaks down into micro plastics.

 The micro plastics that end up in the sea and buried into the earth are eaten by fish and animals which could then end up on our dinner plates.
 The results of the fragmenting and micro plastics which enter the human body directly can potentially be cancerous and lead to an array of other health problems.

 This month we challenge you to take on “Plastic Free July” an opportunity to be part of the solution, to reduce single use plastics where ever you can.
 This includes single use straws, plastic lids, cups, bags and food wrapping!
 We know this maybe a challenge for some, as the convenience of plastic has provided us with a simpler way of life, however we guarantee that you will be surprised at just how much plastic you go through a week and how simple it is to avoid it.
 We are not suggesting that you throw away the current plastic items you have currently of course, instead reuse what you currently have and choose some new and exciting alternatives.

 Not sure where to start?
 We have some great suggestions to be able to help you!

-1. Buy your meat, fruit & veg from a local market
+1. Buy your groceries from a local market

-By avoiding doing your weekly shop in the supermarket, not only will you be helping the environment by saving amount of single use plastic from the wrapping but you will also avoid excessive food waste as well, not to mention it’s healthier!
+By avoiding doing your weekly shop in the supermarket, not only will you be helping the environment by saving amount of single use plastic from the packaging but you will also avoid excessive food waste as well.

 2. Find your nearest zero-waste shop